arangodb/docs/3.10/arangosearch-nested-search.md

 fulfill the conditions, you can use `AT LEAST (2)`, and so on.

 {% hint 'info' %}
-The `ALL` quantifier of the Question mark operator is not supported in View queries.
+- The `ALL` quantifier of the question mark operator is not supported in `SEARCH` queries against `arangosearch` Views.
+- The expression of the `AT LEAST` quantifier needs to evaluate to a number before the search is performed.
+It can therefore not reference the document emitted by `FOR doc IN viewName`, nor the `CURRENT` pseudo-variable.

-Using the question mark operator without quantifier and filter conditions (`[?]`) cannot utilize View indexes.
+- Using the question mark operator without quantifier and filter conditions (`[?]`) is possible but cannot utilize indexes.
 {% endhint %}

 ## Searching deeply nested data